c0ldra1n/CRMediaQueue/README.md

 # CRMediaQueue
-A media queue manager (still in development)
+A media queue manager (still under development)

+Documentation will be available very soon.